hashicorp/vault/website/source/guides/encryption/spring-demo.html.md

 that the demo app successfully retrieved a database credential from the Vault server during its initialization.

-The next step is to send a new order request via demo app's _orders_ API (http://localhost:8080/api/orders).
+The next step is to send a new order request via the demo app's _orders_ API (http://localhost:8080/api/orders).

 ```shell